Desertion: Napoleonic Wars

-During the Napoleonic Wars desertion was a massive drain on British army resources, despite the threat of court martial and the possibility of the capital punishment for the crime.
+During the Napoleonic Wars desertion was a massive drain on British army resources, despite the threat of court martial and the possibility of capital punishment for the crime.
 Many deserters were harboured by citizens who were sympathetic to them.

 First World War

 "306 British and Commonwealth soldiers were executed for...desertion during World War I," records the Shot at Dawn Memorial.
 Of these, 25 were Canadian, 22 Irishmen and five New Zealanders.

 "During the period between August 1914 and March 1920 more than 20,000 servicemen were convicted by courts-martial of offences which carried the death sentence.
 Only 3,000 of those men were ordered to be put to death and of those just over 10% were executed."

 Second World War

-Throughout the Second World War, almost 100,000 British and Commonwealth troops deserted from the armed forces.
+Throughout the Second World War, almost 100,000 British and Commonwealth troops went absent without leave (AWOL) or deserted from the armed forces.
 Capital punishment for desertion was abolished in 1930 so most were imprisoned.